package spark

 - trait ClientsFactory extends AnyRef

-DataClientSparkContext extends DataClientContext
+- class DataClientSparkContext extends DataClientContext

 Context holder with shared resources used by DataClient.